 Where possible we have included a text transcript of video clips on the website.

-Opening links – all links to other websites will open in your existing browser window, enabling you to use your browser back button to navigate.
+Most links will open in your existing browser tab, enabling you to use your browser back button to navigate.

-If any other links open in a new or popup window, we will give you a warning.
+If any links open in a new tab or popup window, we will give you a warning.

 Some browsers, for example JAWS, Lynx and Opera can extract a list of links on a page and let you browse the list separately.
 We have written links to make sense out of context.